chanhee-kang/twieet-sentiment-analysis-LSTM/README.md

 ## Limitation
 The Datasets is too low :sob: <br>
-More datasets will increase the performance.
+More datasets will increase the performance

 ### Contact
 If you have any requests, please contact: [https://ck992.github.io/](https://ck992.github.io/).